OrderN/CONQUEST-release/docs/groundstate.rst

 at any point during the self-consistent ground state search, so should be considered carefully.
 In both of these cases, if there is gap in the band structure, it is written out along with the location in the Brillouin zone where it is found (though this result will depend very sensitively on the k-point sampling used).
+The Fermi level will be placed at the mid-point between the valence band maximum and the conduction band minimum.

 The Methfessel-Paxton approach :cite:`g-Methfessel:1989ny` to occupations allows much higher smearing temperatures with minimal effect on the free energy (and